zzzprojects/learn-orm/tutorials/sql-server-profiler/organize-columns.md

 # Organize Columns

-You can group data columns in a trace by selecting Organize Columns in the trace table,  or Trace File Properties dialog box, or when you define a trace.
-Grouping the data columns enables you to analyze SQL Server Profiler trace output better.
+You can group data columns in a trace from the **Trace File Properties dialog**, or when you define a trace.

+ - It enables you to analyze SQL Server Profiler trace output better.
-Organize Columns enables you to either group the trace events or group and aggregate them by the data columns you select.
+ - It also enables you to either group the trace events or group and aggregate them by the data columns.

- - You can choose multiple data columns for grouping to only group trace events.
- - When you choose multiple data columns for grouping, the trace window displays events grouped by the values in the data columns you selected for grouping.

 ## To Group Data Columns